-Source: Table 3.1, draft NPF.
+Source: Table 2.1, NPF

 The delivery of this will require construction of housing stock nationally, delivery of transport infrastructure to facilitate both public and private transport options, transmission of energy around the country, provision of key services including water and waste water and broadband and economic development across key sectors.
-All of these infrastructure requirements have the potential for significant effects on European Sites alone or in combination, as a result of construction-related effects.
+All of these infrastructure requirements have the potential for

-18 Urban population growth targets are based on the ESRI NPF projected growth rate, are at the midpoint of the range and are rounded to the nearest 1,000.
+20 Urban population growth targets are based on the ESRI NPF projected growth rate, are at the midpoint of the range and are rounded to the nearest 1,000.
 The maximum point is 20% approximately higher than the minimum point to allow for flexibility and the possibility that targets may not be achieved in all locations.
 The initial focus of this twenty year Framework that will be subject to future review, is on the midpoint.